French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 8. Adverbial Pronouns

-Luckily, there are only two of these: y and en.
+There are only two adverbial pronouns: y and en.

 Y is used to replace à + a noun (often a place), while en is used to replace de + a noun or phrase.

 En can also be used to replace quantities + a noun.
-These are very important pronouns, and you’ve probably heard before: Il y a… (There is…) or J’en ai un (I have one).
-Let’s see them in their natural habitats.
+These are very important pronouns, and you’ve probably heard them used in phrases such as Il y a… (There is…) and J’en ai un (I have one).
+Let’s have a look at some examples.

 Pro tip: Make sure you’re using y in instances of à + an object.
 Don’t confuse it with lequel (which is used to link clauses), or with lui/leur which is for indirect objects that are people or animate objects.
-If you have à + an inanimate object, then y is your guy.
+If you have à + an inanimate object, then use y.

 Ma mère prépare des pâtes.
 Ma mère en prépare. — My mom is preparing some pasta.
 My mom is preparing some.